chiara-knicker/CSE121_Labs/Lab3_2/README.md

     .flag = 0x6,
 };
 ```
-This code is defining a static instance of the esp_ble_adv_data_t struct, which is used to configure the advertising data for a Bluetooth Low Energy (BLE) device.
+This defines a static instance of the esp_ble_adv_data_t struct, which is used to configure the advertising data for a Bluetooth Low Energy (BLE) device.

-* `set_scan_rsp`: A boolean value indicating whether the advertising data should be sent as a response to a scan request from a central device.
-In this case, it's set to false, meaning that the device will send the advertising data without being prompted by a scan request.
+* `set_scan_rsp`: Boolean value indicating whether the advertising data should be sent as a response to a scan request from a central device.
+It is set to false, meaning that the device will send the advertising data without being prompted by a scan request.

-* `include_name`: A boolean value indicating whether the device name should be included in the advertising data.
-In this case, it's set to true, meaning that the device name will be included.
+* `include_name`: Boolean value indicating whether the device name should be included in the advertising data.
+It's set to true, meaning that the device name will be included.

-* `include_txpower`: A boolean value indicating whether the transmit power level should be included in the advertising data.
-In this case, it's set to true, meaning that the transmit power level will be included.
+* `include_txpower`: Boolean value indicating whether the transmit power level should be included in the advertising data.
+It's set to true, meaning that the transmit power level will be included.

-* `min_interval`: The minimum advertising interval in units of 1.25 milliseconds.
-In this case, it's set to 6, meaning that the device will advertise at a minimum interval of 7.5 milliseconds.
+* `min_interval`: Minimum advertising interval in units of 1.25 milliseconds.
+It's set to 6, meaning that the device will advertise at a minimum interval of 7.5 milliseconds.

-* `max_interval`: The maximum advertising interval in units of 1.25 milliseconds.
-In this case, it's set to 16, meaning that the device will advertise at a maximum interval of 20 milliseconds.
+* `max_interval`: Maximum advertising interval in units of 1.25 milliseconds.
+It's set to 16, meaning that the device will advertise at a maximum interval of 20 milliseconds.

-* `appearance`: The appearance value of the device.
-This is used to indicate the general category of the device, such as a mouse or a keyboard.
-In this case, it's set to 0x03c0, which corresponds to "HID Generic".
+* `appearance`: Appearance value of the device used to indicate the general category of the device, such as a mouse or a keyboard.
+It's set to 0x03c0, which corresponds to "HID Generic".

-* `manufacturer_len and p_manufacturer_data`: The length and data of the manufacturer-specific data to be included in the advertising data.
-In this case, there is no manufacturer-specific data included, so the length is set to 0 and the data pointer is set to NULL.
+* `manufacturer_len` and `p_manufacturer_data`: Length and data of the manufacturer-specific data to be included in the advertising data.
+There is no manufacturer-specific data included, so the length is set to 0 and the data pointer is set to NULL.

-* `service_data_len and p_service_data`: The length and data of the service-specific data to be included in the advertising data.
-In this case, there is no service-specific data included, so the length is set to 0 and the data pointer is set to NULL.
+* `service_data_len` and `p_service_data`: Length and data of the service-specific data to be included in the advertising data.
+There is no service-specific data included, so the length is set to 0 and the data pointer is set to NULL.

-* `service_uuid_len and p_service_uuid`: The length and data of the service UUID to be included in the advertising data.
-In this case, the length is set to the size of the hidd_service_uuid128 array (which presumably contains the UUID for a HID service), and the data pointer is set to point to that array.
+* `service_uuid_len` and `p_service_uuid`: Length and data of the service UUID to be included in the advertising data.
+The length is set to the size of the hidd_service_uuid128 array, which contains the UUID for the HID service, and the data pointer is set to point to that array.

-* `flag`: The advertising flags to be included in the advertising data.
-In this case, it's set to 0x6, which corresponds to "LE General Discoverable Mode" and "BR/EDR Not Supported".
+* `flag`: Advertising flags to be included in the advertising data.
+It's set to 0x6, which corresponds to "LE General Discoverable Mode" and "BR/EDR Not Supported".

 ```
 static esp_ble_adv_params_t hidd_adv_params = {